ahelme/ai_dev_tools/README.md

 **Automated Guardrails for Overcoming Time-Blindness in AI-Assisted Javascript Dev**

-A comprehensive toolkit designed to solve the following problems common to AI-assisted development:
+A comprehensive toolkit designed to work around model's training cut-off date in AI-assisted development:

-- critical problem of AI models installing outdated packages and relying on deprecated practices, and due to training data cutoffs
+- critical issue of AI models installing outdated packages and relying on deprecated practices, and due to training data cutoffs
  - leads to stale dependencies and cumbersome migrations further down the track
-- models drift from best practices as context fills up, in addition to common AI eagerness to get projects scaffolded quickly, valuing 'getting it working' in the short-term, over long-term concerns
+- models drift from best practices as context fills up, in addition to common AI eagerness to get projects scaffolded quickly (valuing 'getting it working' in the short-term, over long-term concerns)
- - leads to code quality and maintainability issues
+ - leads to bugs, code quality, and maintainability issues

-***Note***: the issue of relying on outdated documentation has been addressed by projects such as [Context 7 MCP Server https://github.com/upstash/context7]
+***Note***: issue of relying on outdated documentation is addressed by projects including [Context 7 MCP Server https://github.com/upstash/context7]

-## 🎯 The Problem
+## Problem

 AI programming assistants suffer from "time-blindness" - they operate on training data that may be months or years old, leading to: